ebi-jdispatcher/webservice-clients/java/README.txt

   java -Djava.ext.dirs=lib/ -jar bin/WSDbfetch.jar

+For JAX-WS under Java 5, the JAX-WS libraries also need to be included in the path list specified for java.ext.dirs.

 Support
 -------

-If you have problems with the clients or any suggestions for our web services then please contact us via the Support form http://www.ebi.ac.uk/support/
+If you have problems with the clients or any suggestions for our Web Services then please contact us via the Support form http://www.ebi.ac.uk/support/